 In fact, a guy from the Australian TV, who I fell after, had just passed.
 For a real report, which will be aired in September, about Kuta's lifeguards job and a surfing competition taking place in the area these days.

-I meet the Australian a little further, feet in the water, now somehow his big camera, his microphone and his tripod just above the foam.
-He is waiting there, in full sun, ready to melt on the first surfer in distress and the team of muscular lifeguards in action ...
+I meet a little further the Australian, feet in the water, maintaining as best he can his big camera, his microphone and his tripod just above the foam.
+He is waiting there, in the middle of the doldrums, ready to pounce on the first surfer in distress and the team of musclemen lifeguards in action ...
 Hard job, I assure you.

 I exchange a few words with him.
-It's funny, he too was still Nusa Lembongan the day before, to film the surfers from over there.
+It's funny, he was also still in Nusa Lembongan the day before, to film the surfers from over there.
 (This neighboring island of Bali is famous for its waves.)

 Baptism with Followers of Jesus